h4ck3rm1k3/db-docs/mongo/index.md

 }

 type Birthday struct {
-  // Maps the "Name" property to the "name" column of the "birthdays" table.
+  // Maps the "Name" property to the "name" column of the "birthday" table.
   Name string `bson:"name"`
-  // Maps the "Born" property to the "born" column of the "birthdays" table.
+  // Maps the "Born" property to the "born" column of the "birthday" table.
   Born time.Time `bson:"born"`
 }